Mike Shaw: World Championship Wrestling (1989–1991)

 Stampede Wrestling closed in December 1989 and just prior to the closure, he received the opportunity to join World Championship Wrestling as Norman the Lunatic.
 He was managed by Theodore Long, who led him around with a giant key.
 This key was symbolic of Long's potential to recommit Norman to the insane asylum he came from if he did not follow orders.
 Norman carried a teddy bear with him.
 Norman eventually broke away from Long, and turned face (being renamed Norman the Maniac).
 He feuded with Kevin Sullivan, and even received title shots against NWA World champion Ric Flair.
-He later adopted a trucker gimmick ("Trucker Norm"), ostensibly in memory of his late father, a long-haul truck driver.
+He later adopted a trucker gimmick as Trucker Norm, ostensibly in memory of his late father, a long-haul truck driver.
 Shaw then wrestled in Memphis' USWA as Jed Grundy.

 Global Wrestling Federation (1991)

 In 1991, Shaw wrestled in the Global Wrestling Federation under his "Makhan Singh" gimmick, where he joined The Cartel with Cactus Jack, Rip Rogers, and Scott Anthony.